 By Leona at Wander Must family

 One of my top 10 UNESCO world heritage sites is without a doubt the fantastic Great Wall of China which is also one of the greatest China landmarks.
 The closest and most accessible city to the wall is Beijing.
 There are a number of places you can walk to but we opted for Mutianyu section as it is less busy than the Badaling side and is perhaps the best option with kids.
 You can take a cable car up and even toboggan down when you have finished the walk.

 The wall itself is in good condition at Mutianyu and offers spectacular views.
 It has been conserved in parts which means that it is relatively easy to walk, though there are lots of steep and uneven stairs at the watchtowers.

-Because of the language barriers and travelling with a child, we decided to go with a tour operator on a private excursion but you could arrange to walk it independently.
+Because of the language barriers and traveling with a child, we decided to go with a tour operator on a private excursion but you could arrange to walk it independently.
 While there are no facilities on the great wall of China, the town below has restrooms and eateries but do take snacks with you.